5455 Balsam St rezoning application

 I highly appreciate the efforts of the City of Vancouver to increase density and create homes for families.
 I also appreciate the foresight and rigorous planning by the City of Vancouver when choosing and implementing new building projects.
 However, the proposed 5455 Balsam St. tower development project is in my opinion not compatible with the standards and goals of the City of Vancouver where the preservation of our historical and cultural sites goes hand in hand with the sustainable increase in population density.
 What is the justification for rezoning from RM-3 to CD-1 in a historical part of Vancouver near multiple heritage sites such as the St. Mary’s Anglican Church (a primary and legally protected heritage site)?
 Why should the developers of this proposed project need a CD-1 zoning in this neighbourhood and in this location?
 What is the justification of such a high (14 story) tower in a location where the majority of the existing buildings are two to three stories high?
 The shade footprint of this building is too large and affects multiple surrounding blocks casting a long shadow especially in winter which will have a deleterious affect on the mental health of the surrounding residents.
 What is the justification for building such a tall tower?
 The majority of the proposed units in this tower are very small (studio and 1-bedroom) and not suitable for families.
 Are these tiny units wheelchair accessible?
 Are these units suitable for seniors?
 Why does Larco Investments Ltd. (a company with a dubious reputation) propose such a high density of units?
 The introduction of 100+ additional vehicles into the narrow alleyway and bike-friendly surrounding streets (W37th Ave., W39th Ave. and Balsam St.) does not bode well for the safety of children and seniors.
 Why not develop this site in a way that would allow it to blend into its current environment and be suitable for families and seniors?
 A low to mid-rise building with larger units and accessibility would be a better option.
 Thank you very much for your consideration.

-Ar asked about 2 years ago
+Ar asked almost 3 years ago

 The Council-approved Secured Rental Policy allows for consideration of rezoning applications for buildings proposing secured rental units consistent with the height of the RM-3 zoning in this area, such as this rezoning application.
 The City's Family Room Housing Mix Policy for Rezonings applies to this proposal, requiring 35% family units (units having two or more bedrooms), and staff are continuing to review the proposed unit sizes and unit mix along with all other aspects of the proposal.